 - Cook the tomatoes skin-side down so the skin can cook faster.

-- Don't overcook the tomatoes or they will release too much water diluting the sauce.
+- Don't overcook the tomatoes or they will release too much water, diluting the sauce.
 Only cook for 2-3 minutes or until the skin softens and peels.

 Instructions

-Below are step-by-step instructions on how to make Chinese Tomato Egg Stir Fry:
+Below are step-by-step instructions on how to make Chinese tomato egg stir-fry:

 Storage & Reheating

-- Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
-To reheat: microwave for 2-3 minutes or reheat on the stovetop until hot throughout.
+- Chinese tomato egg stir-fry can last up to 4 days when stored in an airtight container in the fridge once cooled.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 Pairing Suggestions

-Chinese tomato egg stir-fry serves well with:
+Chinese tomato egg stir-fry pairs well with:

-- starters like egg rolls, crab rangoons, egg drop soup, or hot and sour soup.
+- Starters: Egg rolls, Crab rangoon, Egg drop soup, or Hot and sour soup.

 FAQ